MD2Korg/software.md2k.org/content/under-the-hood/mcerebrum/architecture.md

 #### Scalable Storage of High-Rate Sensor Data
 SQLite is the de facto datastore layer on mobile devices including Android and iOS, but it is unsuitable for storing high-frequency raw sensor data streams.
 Such workloads, including our own, store data that is seldom deleted or updated (e.g., sensor samples), and are often small in (record) size e.g., a single message record could be a few hundred bytes, mCerebrum records 12 bytes, on average.

 Writing data streams to SQLite can be prohibitively expensive due to SQLite database journaling and its update-in-place semantics i.e., records reside at a particular location in stable storage, and updates mutate the record directly.
-Furthermore, flash memory (the dominant stable storage medium in mobile devices) is page-oriented, which means that each record write corresponds to an entire read and write of a page~\cite{Oh:2015:SOP:2824032.2824044}; common page sizes for NAND Flash memory chips today are around 8KB, which further increases write amplification\footnote{Write amplification refers to the actual amount of data that is rewritten for a given record e.g., if records are stored in 8KB pages, then writing a 12 byte record results in writing at least an 8KB page.} for small records that many applications (including our own) exhibit.
-In general, a single record inserted into a table with $k$ indexes translates into $2~\times~(k+1)$ pages written under SQLite~\cite{Oh:2015:SOP:2824032.2824044}.
+Furthermore, flash memory (the dominant stable storage medium in mobile devices) is page-oriented, which means that each record write corresponds to an entire read and write of a page[4]; common page sizes for NAND Flash memory chips today are around 8KB, which further increases write amplification

+> Write amplification refers to the actual amount of data that is rewritten for a given record e.g., if records are stored in 8KB pages, then writing a 12 byte record results in writing at least an 8KB page.

+for small records that many applications (including our own) exhibit.
+In general, a single record inserted into a table with $k$ indexes translates into $$2~\times~(k+1)$$ pages written under SQLite[5].

 Consequently, when using SQLite to store raw sensor data, as data size grows, the query performance begins to degrade and fall behind the rate necessary for real-time computation of biomarkers.
 After about 8 hours of data collection, biomarker computations begin to timeout due to growing query response time.

-Log-structured storage systems under development, such as RocksDB \cite{rocksdb}, may provide an alternative to SQLite; however, RocksDB aims to support general RDBMS workloads and lacks data sync capabilities between the mobile device and the cloud platform, which is a key requirement in mCerebrum.
+Log-structured storage systems under development, such as RocksDB[6], may provide an alternative to SQLite; however, RocksDB aims to support general RDBMS workloads and lacks data sync capabilities between the mobile device and the cloud platform, which is a key requirement in mCerebrum.

-To address the specific requirements of mobile sensor data workloads, we have developed a custom log-structured storage layer called \textit{Pebbles}, which is optimized for high-frequency append-only writes of data arriving in batch or record streams.
+To address the specific requirements of mobile sensor data workloads, we have developed a custom log-structured storage layer called _Pebbles_, which is optimized for high-frequency append-only writes of data arriving in batch or record streams.
 Pebbles also provides transparent data sync, allowing applications to offload data to the cloud for further processing and data archive.
 On the mobile device, data is stored in a circular log to maximize the throughput of flash memory.
 To support fast queries, Pebbles maintains a lightweight index on a logical timestamp and topic, which is used to identify data streams.

+{{< figure src="/img/under-the-hood/mcerebrum/pebbles.png" title="Write performance" caption="Maximum write throughput of SQLite and Pebbles when varying the write size.">}}

-\Cref{fig:Pebbles} shows the max write throughput of Pebbles versus SQLite by varying data write sizes.
-This benchmark was performed on the internal flash memory of a Samsung Galaxy Tab S2 \ignore{SM-T713}.
+This figure shows the max write throughput of Pebbles versus SQLite by varying data write sizes.
+This benchmark was performed on the internal flash memory of a Samsung Galaxy Tab S2.
 Each system was configured with an 8MB in-memory buffer and performed a total of 4GB writes.
 The optimal throughput of 72 MBps was determined by performing one large consecutive write to the internal memory.

 At lower data write sizes, such as those exhibited by typical mCerebrum applications, Pebbles outperforms SQLite by more than 20x.
 The performance gain of Pebbles is directly related to the lower write amplification relative to SQLite.
 In the lower data write sizes, the CPU becomes the bottleneck, preventing Pebbles from saturating maximum storage bandwidth.
 Nevertheless, the achieved throughput is sufficient for mCerebrum.